marifedt/twitter-sidebar-clone/README.md

 1. Sidebar - the contents of the sidebar are flexible
 2. Button
 	- Contains an event handler for click (I recently learned it so I tried)
+3. Profile - React component created using ES6 class syntax.

 ## Things to do

 - [ ] Make it responsive
 	- Text should disappear when width of the screen is much smaller
-- [ ] Create the profile component
+- [✔] Create the profile component

 ### Notes: